gkjohnson/three-mesh-bvh/README.md

 The `geometryToBvh` parameter is the transform of the geometry in the mesh's frame.

-Performance improve considerably if the provided geometry _also_ has a `boundsTree`.
+Performance improves considerably if the provided geometry _also_ has a `boundsTree`.

 #### closestPointToPoint(mesh: Mesh, point: Vector3, target: Vector3) : Number